 A sick child does not learn well and may spread illness to others.
 A child will recover more quickly if s/he has a restful day at home.
-We ask that students remain home until symptoms are improving and they are fever-free (without medication) for 24 hours and/or 24 hours past vomiting or diarrhea.
+We ask that students remain home until fever-free (without medication) for 24 hours and/or 24 hours past vomiting or diarrhea.
 A fever is considered 100.4 or higher.
 The CDC recommends that students recovering from respiratory illnesses take additional precautions to prevent transmission, including masking and extra handwashing, for five days after returning to school.